bloomberg/chromium.bb/README.md

 and can be used to test a PR, or even to include the results in the PR.
 This is not required though.

-The header-generation project is under the `buildHeaders` directory.
+The header-generation project is under the `tools/buildHeaders` directory.
-Use CMake to build the project, in a `buildHeaders/build` subdirectory.
+Use CMake to build the project, in a `build` subdirectory (under `tools/buildHeaders`).
-There is a bash script at `buildHeaders/bin/makeHeaders` that shows how to use the built header-generator binary to generate the headers from the JSON grammar.
+There is then a bash script at `bin/makeHeaders` that shows how to use the built header-generator binary to generate the headers from the JSON grammar.
+(Execute `bin/makeHeaders` from the `tools/buildHeaders` directory.)

 Notes:
 - this generator is used in a broader context within Khronos to generate the specification,